ad1tyaaa/100days/round-1.md

 **Progress :** Finished yesterday's stuff that I had left, and solved 3 more problems.

 **Final Thoughts :** So, firstly I finished the problems that I had to yesterday, and then I did 3 more problems.
 In total, I did 5 problems today.
 Although, I think i was constantly ignored doing "dry-run" to solve the problems.
 And, I kind of feel bad about it too, but, maybe it's fine, because I did spend some 15-20 minutes on each problems, but, I wasn't trying to scribble on paper to solve it, but, instead I was staring on the screen.
 Now, I think a part of the reason I'm feeling bad about it is because whenever I get stuch at a problem I tend to spend hours trying to solve it, which in a lot of cases might be unnecessary and I want to change that so, yeah.
 Although I think I should use pen-n-paper more, in those 15-20 mins, instead of staring at screen and thinking that somehow if I stare at it hard enough I'll magically find the answer.
 So, yeah I think that's it.
 I should keep that in mind from now on.
 Gud Nite now. 😅

+## day 23 : 2 October 2023

+**Progress :** Today, I didn't study actually new.
+I did revision, and tried to solve all the coding problems again.

+**Final Thoughts :** Revision is important too.
+Instead of just going forward everyday, I should keep revising old topics time to time as well.
+So, I decide to revise by solving all the coding problems.
+And, I think I solved some 20+ problems again.
+But, there are still a few remainng.
+Also, I think I needed to revisit "Binary Search" again, and today I couldn't do that, so, I'm gonna do that tomorrow.
+Also, there is one coding contest exam paper that I wanted to solve, so that also, I'll do tomorrow.
+Slow and Steady wins the Race!!! 😁